HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Description: Sent to retrieveUserid.php so the server can translate it into an internal uid.
 Stored as varchar(80) in the database

 - Parameter: studentid (uid)
-   - Type: ?
+   - Type: int
    - Description: Describe parameter.
-Stored as *int(11)* in the database
+Stored as int (10) in the database

 ## Calling Methods
 - GET (retrieveUserid.php)